-The following are the best vacation rental sites I found in my testing, listed in alphabetical order.
+The following are the best vacation rental sites I found in my testing.
 Scroll down for more in-depth analysis of each.

 The name of this site is almost synonymous with short-term rentals these days, and its reputation as one of the best vacation rental sites is well deserved: Airbnb offers abundant listings in most popular travel destinations, and its site is cleanly designed and easy to use.
 There’s a prominent map of properties on the main listing page, so you can quickly browse by location—or you can turn off the map feature if you don’t find it useful.
 The main listings page offers useful information right off the bat, including the number of bedrooms and bathrooms, traveler rating, price (both per night and for your total stay), guest capacity, key amenities, and type of accommodation—such as “entire apartment” or “private room in house.”
 You can also scroll through a listing’s photos right on the initial results page.